PUPUSAS FOR EDUCATION

 Sharon U.

-Sophmore at Christian Brothers University in Memphis, TN
+Christian Brothers University in Memphis, TN

 2021 schoalr Sharon G. Urrutia-Moreira was born in Escuintla, Guatemala and came to North Carolina when she was only two years old.
 She stated that she faces many obstacles as she grew and had trouble finding her identity due to the fact that she spoke little to no spanish.
 As she continued to grow, she began to learn more about her beautiful culture and began to learn to write, read and speak in spanish.
 Not only that, she promised her family that she would go to college and pursue the "american dream."
 She stated that it was diffifuclt, she went through many sleepless nights and even had more thoughts on giving up but she continued to fight through it and hopes others will do the same no matter how hard it gets.
 She will be majoring in nursing to become a pediatric nurse.
 Sharon hopes one day she will open her own organization later on in life to help students like herself bloom and pursue their dream of going into a higher education after high school.
 She believes that it wasn't the proper documentation or "papers" that defined her worth.
 It is her determination and eagerness to make something of herself, combined with the acceptance of her identity that giver her values.
 She hopes to set forth the pieces necessary for like minded invdividuals to come along and contribute to that puzzle until our society decides that there is no longer a need for its fulfillment.